adam900710/btrfs_talk/raid56.md

 - Rotten bit

-  If one or more bits inside data or parity stripes is rotten?
+  What if one or more bits inside data or parity stripes is rotten?

   In theory we have the extra parity stripe(s) which can help us to recovery the data.